msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/Pair Search.md

 We leverage on their extensive text-search capabilities, as well as continuous integration of state of the art techniques and models (e.g. the e5/m3 models and ColbertV2 reranking)</p>
+<p>*Note, the above video showcases a "Magic Summary" feature that automatically
+generates a summary of the best results in a chronological timeline.
+However, we are rolling Pair Search out without it first to focus on the core search experience.</p>
 <h4>The Data</h4>
-<p>For our data source, we selected the Singapore Hansard, and undertook
-the challenging task of scraping and parsing the extensive Hansard database.
+<p>We undertook the challenging task of scraping and parsing the extensive
+Hansard database.
 This site contains over 30,000 reports starting from 1955.
 Given the evolving data formats over the decades, standardizing this diverse information for search purposes presented significant hurdles.
 Nonetheless, these were successfully navigated to create a uniform format conducive to efficient search operations.</p>
 <h4>The Engine</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/pair_search_tech.png">